 4.)
 A good knife for carving is important for those nice, clean slices!

 Here are all my best no-fail tips for roasting a juicy holiday turkey:

 - Use butter.
 Butter is the key ingredient to juicy turkey breasts and crispy turkey skin.
 This recipe shows you exactly how to make a simple herb and garlic butter to rub onto the turkey and under the skin.

 - Stuff it with flavour.
-Roasting a turkey is easier when you cook it without stuffing (because there’s one less thing to prepare!), but I like to stuff my turkey with lemon wedges, onions and garlic for a burst of flavour (and then I discard them after cooking)!
+Roasting a turkey is easier when you cook it without stuffing (because there’s one less thing to prepare!), but I like to stuff mine with lemon wedges, onions and garlic for a burst of flavour (and then I discard them after cooking)!

 - Lower the oven temperature.
 One of the most common turkey-roasting mistakes people making is roasting at too high a temperature.
 This dries out your bird like nothing else – roasting at 325 degrees Fahrenheit is best!

 - Use a timer AND a thermometer.
-Roast your turkey for about 20 minutes per pound, but be sure to test the doneness a little early to make sure you take the turkey out of the oven when it reaches the correct internal temperature (165 degrees Fahrenheit) in the deepest part of the thigh, the wing, and the breast.
+Roast your bird for about 20 minutes per pound, but be sure to test the doneness a little early to make sure you take it out of the oven when it reaches the correct internal temperature (165 degrees Fahrenheit) in the deepest part of the thigh, the wing, and the breast.

 - Let it rest.
-Once your turkey comes out of the oven, let it sit for about 10 or 15 minutes before slicing into it.
+Once the bird comes out of the oven, let it sit for about 10 or 15 minutes before slicing into it.
 This will ensure the juices stay in the meat, making your turkey ultra moist and juicy.

 - Save the pan juices.
-Making your own homemade gravy is SO easy with the pan juices left over from your roast turkey.
-Follow my delicious homemade gravy recipe HERE.
+Making your own turkey gravy from scratch is SO easy with the pan juices left over from your roast turkey.
+Learn how to make gravy from turkey drippings HERE.